guccisekspir/OPScroll_web/README.md

 isTouchScrollingActive=true,
 ```

-You can allow to scrolling by Floating Action Button.Just give the true value to `isFloatingButtonActive`.
+You can allow to scrolling by Floating Action Button.Just give the true value to `isFloatingButtonActive`
-Also you can change button's background & splash colors.
+Also you can change background & splash colors.

 ```dart
 isTouchScrollingActive=true, //Optional